Glycosaminoglycan: Pharmacodynamics

+HSGAGs

 Endogenous heparin is localized and stored in secretory granules of mast cells.
 Histamine that is present within the granules is protonated (H_{2}A^{2+}) at pH within granules (5.2–6.0), thus it is believed that heparin, which is highly negatively charged, functions to electrostatically retain and store histamine.
 In the clinic, heparin is administered as an anticoagulant and is also the first line choice for thromboembolic diseases.
 Heparan sulfate (HS) has numerous biological activities and functions, including cell adhesion, regulation of cell growth and proliferation, developmental processes, cell surface binding of lipoprotein lipase and other proteins, angiogenesis, viral invasion, and tumor metastasis.

 CSGAGs interact with heparin binding proteins, specifically dermatan sulfate interactions with fibroblast growth factor FGF-2 and FGF-7 have been implicated in cellular proliferation and wound repair while interactions with hepatic growth factor/scatter factor (HGF/SF) activate the HGF/SF signaling pathway (c-Met) through its receptor.
 CSGAGs are important in providing support and adhesiveness in bone, skin, and cartilage.
 Other biological functions for which CSGAGs are known to play critical functions in include inhibition of axonal growth and regeneration in CNS development, roles in brain development, neuritogenic activity, and pathogen infection.